The 2018 Moving Together Conference

 Henry Cape Cod Regional Transit Authority (CCRTA)

-Shayne Southeastern Regional Transit Authority (SRTA)
+Shayne Southeastern Regional Transit Authority (MA SRTA)

 Aslah Wentworth Institute of Technology